 Congenital muscular dystrophy (CMD)

-This is a group of genetic muscle-wasting conditions, in which the symptoms become apparent at an early age (congenital means ‘from birth’).
+Congenital muscular dystrophy (CMD) is a term used for a group of genetic muscle-wasting conditions, in which the symptoms become apparent at an early age (congenital means ‘from birth’).

 They cause muscles to weaken and waste over time, leading to increasing disability.
 They can also cause learning difficulties.